omerwe/polyfun/README.md

     --bfile-chr example_data/reference. \
     --chr 1
 ```
+###### Please note the following:
+1. PolyLoc accepts the same parameters as PolyFun for LD-scores computations.
+2. You must specify the same `--output-prefix` argument that you provided in stage 1, because PolyLoc requires intermediate files that were created in stage 1.
-PolyLoc accepts the same parameters as PolyFun for LD-scores computations.
-Note that if you remove the parameter `--chr 1`, PolyLoc will compute LD-scores for all chromosomes, which may take a long time.
+3. If you remove the flag `--chr `, PolyFun will iterate over all chromosomes and compute LD-scores for all of them, which may take a long time.
+4. This stage requires individual-level genotypic data from a large reference panel that is population-matched to your study.
+Ideally this data should come from your study directly.
+In this example we used a small subset of SNPs of European-ancestry individuals from the [1000 genomes project](https://www.internationalgenome.org).
+5. There are various parameters that you can use to control the LD-score computations, analogue to the respective parameters in the [ldsc package](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial).
+Please type `python polyloc.py --help` to see all available parameters.
+The parameter `--keep <keep file>` can be especially useful if you have a very large reference panel and would like to speed-up the computations by using only a subset of individuals.
+6. You can run stages 1 and 2 together by invoking `polyloc.py` with both the flags `--compute-partitions` and `--compute-ldscores`.

 ## PolyLoc stage 3: Estimate the heritability casaully explained by each bin
-This stage requires LD-score weights files and a summary statistics file **that is different** from the one used to comptue posterior causal effect sizes. **This is important to prevent biased estimates due to winner's curse**.
+This stage requires LD-score weights files and a summary statistics file **that is different from the one used to comptue posterior causal effect sizes (to prevent biased estimates due to winner's curse)**.
 Here is an example command:
 ```
 python polyloc.py \
     --output-prefix output/polyloc_test \